Union Pacific Corporation (UNP) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at UNP starting from Finley Teresa, who purchase 1,380 shares at the price of $188.26 back on Oct 24.
-After this action, Finley Teresa now owns 1,380 shares of Union Pacific Corporation, valued at $259,799 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at UNP starting from Whited Elizabeth F, who sale 2,500 shares at the price of $213.00 back on Feb 27.
+After this action, Whited Elizabeth F now owns 39,080 shares of Union Pacific Corporation, valued at $532,500 using the latest closing price.

-Rocker Kenyatta G, the EVP MARKETING & SALES of Union Pacific Corporation, sale 4,018 shares at $250.00 during a trade that took place back on Apr 21, which means that Rocker Kenyatta G is holding 41,177 shares at $1,004,500 based on the most recent closing price.
+Finley Teresa, the Director of Union Pacific Corporation, purchase 1,380 shares at $188.26 during a trade that took place back on Oct 24, which means that Finley Teresa is holding 1,380 shares at $259,799 based on the most recent closing price.

 Stock Fundamentals for UNP

-In conclusion, Union Pacific Corporation (UNP) has had a better performance lately.
-Opinion on the stock among analysts is mixed, with some giving it a “buy” rating and others a “hold”.
+In conclusion, Union Pacific Corporation (UNP) has seen mixed performance in recent times.
+Analysts have a mixed opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.